BorisBorisow/BorisBorisow/README.md

 - 🌱 I’m currently learning HTML and CSS
 <br/><br/>
-- 👯 I’m looking to collaborate with disciplined and purposeful people.
+- 👯 I’m looking to collaborate with disciplined and purposeful people
 <br/><br/>
 - 💬 Ask me about anything!
 I am happy to help!
 <br/><br/>